 Further information on the nature of the operations and principal activities of the Group are described in the Directors' report.
-Information on the Group's structure and other related party relationships of the Group are provided in Note 20.
+Information on the Group's structure and other related party relationships of the Group are provided in Note 19.

-2. Summary of significant accounting policies
+2. Significant accounting policies